Country Ownership and the Tao of Leadership

 Institutional and Community Ownership.
 Host country institutions (inclusive of government, NGOs, civil society, and the private sector) constitute the primary vehicles through which health programs are delivered and take responsibility for each program.
 They manage funds and implement transparent, evidence-based policies/regulations for priority areas that align with national plans.

-See also Celebrating a Strengthened Decentralized Health System in Côte d’Ivoire
+See also Celebrating Community Health in Afghanistan

 Capabilities.
 The host country has effective organizations, systems, and workforce able to perform activities and carry out responsibilities at multiple levels to achieve priority health outcomes.
 National coordinating bodies and local institutions have the ability to gather and analyze epidemiological and program data to plan and measure program progress and results.
 Additionally, they have the ability to perform or oversee activities for programs and subsequently modify them based on evidence and feedback from monitoring processes.